robdunn/shopify-product-page-shipping/README.md

 1. Set up a Google Cloud project and enable Maps Javascript API by following these instructions: https://developers.google.com/maps/documentation/javascript/cloud-setup

-2. In your Google Cloud project enable "Geocoding API" and "Geolocation API".
+2. In your Google Cloud project enable "Places API", "Geocoding API" and "Geolocation API".

 3. In Shopify Admin, navigate to "Online Store" -> "Themes" and "Edit Code" of the theme you'd like to add the widget to.